DataDog/hiring-engineers/answers.md

       exception: connect failed
       datadog user - OK

       I tried multiple solutions, but continuously ran into this issue.
+I believe it is an issue with my machine's version of MongoDB.